 The most serious drawback of CN-FCT is the computational cost that arises in the assembling of the matrices.
 This section presents an alternative approach to obtain the matrices, which is much more economical and which leads to very similar results.
-It is called group finite element method and it was proposed, e.g., in [45].
-The group finite element method was applied in combination with FCT schemes already, e.g., in [41, 43].
+It is called group finite element method and it was proposed, for example, in [45].
+The group finite element method was applied in combination with FCT schemes already, for example, in [41,43].